Resources

 Step 5: Launch Your Dispensing Program

+After completing the necessary steps, it’s time to launch your physician dispensing program.
+This involves making the dispensing service available to your patients and promoting its benefits.
 Inform your patients about the convenience and advantages of receiving their medications directly from your practice.
 This can be done through in-office signage, patient education materials, and conversations with patients during their visits.

 Ensure that your dispensing program is integrated seamlessly into your practice's workflow.
 This includes interfacing your dispensing system with your EMR, establishing efficient processes for medication dispensing and documentation, and providing education to patients regarding their medication options.